Control F on iPhone: 3 Ways to Search a Word on iPhone

 - When it comes to growing the Web on a computer, the Control+F shortcut is extremely popular – it lets you search for a word or a term on the text of a Web page.

 - However, doing a Control+F is not possible while browsing on an iPhone – the iPhone is not designed for such shortcuts.

 - That does not mean that you cannot search for a word or a term on a Web page on your iPhone.
 There are ways of doing so.
-Which is what we are going to be telling you about.
+Here’s how to do control F on iPhone and iPad.